decentralized-identity/faq/docs/spec.md

 regulatory frameworks with certification schemes and the kind of fair-play pressures and norms that Better Business Bureaus and guilds enforce, you've got a **Trust Framework**, which in layman's terms tells you how much to trust each link in a chain of data, contracts, and service/fiduciary relationships.

+A trust framework serves to answer question like:
+* How much liability can a bank outsource to the software providers that make its mobile app?
+* What are the real-world consequences of technological equivalences or guarantees?
+* Which kinds of digital signatures hold up in court?
+Which are rated at what level of safety or security for X or Y real-world situation?
-How much liability can a bank outsource to the software providers that make its mobile app?
-Which digital signatures hold up in court?
-What's an acceptible margin of error when identifying people, or vouching for the soundness of their paperwork?
+* What's an acceptible margin of error when identifying people, or vouching for the soundness of their paperwork?

 These are all norms set by a Trust Framework, which might govern a nation-state or an industry within one or a global software market.

 ### Trust Frameworks